 Nevertheless, Reynaud hadn’t finished speaking as he wiped the tears from his eyes and continued.

 “I’m not raising this topic to blame myself or ask for sympathy.
 I’m past that now,” he stated.
 “I bring it up because I want to warn you, Pascal — Don’t.
-Be.
-Like.
-Me.”
-He spoke one syllable at a time as he passed down the costly lesson from one veteran to another.
+Make.
+My.
+Mistake.”
+He emphasized one word at a time as he passed down the costly lesson from one veteran to another.
 “Don’t let one regret drag you down to the point you make another mistake.”

 The depth of sincerity in Reynaud’s warning helped them slip past Pascal’s defensive mindset.
 And in that moment Pascal realized why he’d been feeling a growing sense of similarity between their experiences.
 After all, was there really much difference between Reynaud’s unwillingness to dive into melee and his own hesitation to pick up a new challenge?